 - construction of a foot and cycle bridge to support the local school cycling and walking routes

-- links to Public Rights of Way and provision to support future green infrastructure investment via the Arun Local Plan
+- improved links for Public Rights of Way into future green spaces

 - provision of pedestrian crossing points at junctions.

 - The Transport Business Case submitted to the Local Enterprise Partnership (LEP) was approved by their Investment Board on 17 October 2019.
 Subsequently, they have awarded £9.9 million of Local Growth Funding for the delivery of Phase 1; WSCC has now entered into a funding agreement with the LEP.

 - The award for the design and build contract for Phase 1 has been given to Jackson Civil Engineering Group Ltd. The initial focus will be on the detailed design element of the scheme and where possible and appropriate, they will be incorporating aspects of the consultation responses.

 - A planning application and Environmental Impact Assessment is currently being prepared for Phase 1 and we hope to submit it to WSCC Planning in the summer of 2020.

 - Ecological and environmental surveys for Phase 1 are ongoing.